Niqtan/Pagtingin/README.md

 By the end of the project, I wish to strenghthen my understanding of these topics:

-- Understand the basics of programming in embedded systems, specifically in micropython and alternative ways of programming a microcontroller
+- Understand the basics of programming in embedded systems, specifically in the Arduino IDE and alternative ways of programming a microcontroller
 - Apply the basics of circuit theory such as op amps, transistors, and electrical circuit applications.
 - Experience how to make a device with an embedded system, and the ergonomics behind them.